10.2 Corrective Action Explained [ISO 9001 Procedure]

 Determine and Verify the Escape Point

-After you have determined and verified the root-cause, you need to determine the escape point of the problem for the corrective action process.
-An escape point is the point closest to the root-cause at which the problem could have been detected but was not.
+As part of the root-cause analysis process, you need to determine the escape point of the problem for the corrective action process.
+An escape point is the point closest to the cause at which the problem could have been detected but was not.

 A product or process may have more than one control point within the system.
-When you identify the escape point, you can work to improve or establish a system to ensure that if problems occur, they will not go undetected.
+When you can identify problems at the escape point, you can work to improve or establish a system to ensure that if problems occur, they will not go undetected.

 To understand how the problem escaped and to identify the escape point:

-• Review the process; focus on the part of the process where the root-cause occurred
+• Review the process; focus on the part of the process where the problem occurred

 • Determine if a control system exists to detect the problem

-If none exists, the development of a new control system must be considered as part of the problem solution.
+If none exists, the development of a new control system must be considered as part of the whole problem solving and solution.
 If a control system currently exists:

-• Identify the control point closest to the root-cause
+• Identify the control point closest to the cause

 • Determine if the control point is capable of detecting the problem

-If the control system is not capable, the development of an improved system must be part of the problem solution.
-If the control point is capable of detecting the problem, then the control point is the verified escape point.
-Choose and verify permanent corrective actions for the root-cause and the escape point.
+If the control system is not capable, the development of an improved system must be part of corrective action process for the problem solving solution.
+If the control point is capable of detecting the next problem solving itself, then the control point is the verified escape point.
+Choose and verify permanent corrective actions for the and the escape point.

-Select the best permanent corrective action to remove the root-cause and select the best permanent corrective action to eliminate the escape point.
+Select the best permanent corrective action to remove or eliminate the cause and select the best permanent corrective action to eliminate the escape point.
 Verify that both decisions will be successful when implemented without causing undesirable effects.

 Steps for permanent corrective actions (PCA) selection: